 It is not possible to immediately embody and understand any culture different from one’s own, and a search for listening beyond the “white racial frame” is a challenge that demands both time and effort.
 While there are indeed moments in which musicians learn almost instantaneously from one another, as a general rule it may take weeks, months or even many years to fully embody performance techniques and musical styles, as will be demonstrated in Chapter 3.
 For The Six Tones, the realisation that mutual learning was not a feasible method for intercultural collaboration led to the joint finding of a different way of conceptualising their work.
-Here, Glissant’s notion of the right to opacity, and the related concept of coexistence, became a different model.
+Here, Glissant’s (1997) notion of the right to opacity, and the related concept of coexistence, became a different model.
 As the group began to explore this approach, the need for new forms of listening became apparent.
 What this book seeks to explore is how the process of decolonizing the listening practices of the group has been aided by the method of stimulated recall.

 Learning through all three of the above modalities is common practice for most competent musicians, whether or not one consciously reflects upon it.
 Interdisciplinary and intercultural collaborations, however, may be far more complex.
-As mentioned above, the challenges tend to not be evenly distributed across the members of the ensemble and each challenge comes with a complex history and traditions.
+The challenges tend to not be evenly distributed across the members of the ensemble and each challenge comes with a complex history and traditions.
 Deliberately questioning the frame and decolonizing our practice clearly engenders sometimes uncomfortable destabilization in the group dynamic, but this is an often necessary step towards an altered musical practice.

 The disruptive effect that new knowledge can have on performance practice may eventually pave the way for new possibilities, new expressions and yet new modes of listening.
 The goal of such decolonized systems of musical thinking is not to create a new standard or singular scheme of inter-operations, but rather to point to a multiplicity of possibilities.
 As Foucault indicates, using phrasing that inadvertently applies well to music,

 it is by no means a matter of determining the system of thought of a particular epoch, or something like its “world-view”.
 Rather, it is a matter of identifying the different ensembles that are each bearers of a quite particular type of knowledge; that connect behaviors, rules of conduct, laws, habits, or prescriptions; that thus form configurations both stable and capable of transformation.
-Is also a matter of defining relations of conflict, proximity or exchange.
+It is also a matter of defining relations of conflict, proximity or exchange.
 Systems of thought are forms in which, during a given period of time, the knowledges individualize, achieve an equilibrium, and enter into communication.
 (Foucault 1997, p.
-9)
+9-10)